yimuchen/yimuchen.github.io/_posts/2016-08-15-ItoCMSSW02EDMFirstLook.md

 ---
 layout: post
-title: First Look at the EDM file format
+title: Introduction to CMSSW part II - First Look at the EDM file format
 description: Understanding how to read and analyze the contents of an EDM file
 tags: [edm, c++, analysis]
 modified: 2016-08-15